Current Affairs Awards and Honours For SSC CGL 2016.

 - Man Booker International Prize is an international literary award.

-- The award given to a living author of any nationality for a body of work published in English or generally available in English translation.
+- The award is given to a living author of any nationality for a body of work published in English or generally available in English translation.

 - The Man Booker International Prize is sponsored by Man Group plc, which also sponsors the Man Booker Prize for Fiction.